 LIHEAP is Federally funded through the Department of Health and Human Services.
 The Federal government establishes funding levels annually.
 LIHEAP is targeted to low and very low-income Maine homeowners and renters.

-Weatherization Assistance Program The Maine State Housing Authority operates the Weatherization and Central Heating Improvement Programs (CHIP) to finance energy-related repairs for low-income homeowners and renters.
+The Maine State Housing Authority operates the Weatherization and Central Heating Improvement Programs (CHIP) to finance energy-related repairs for low-income homeowners and renters.
 The programs are run through Maine’s Community Action Program (CAP) agencies.
-The Weatherization program finances improvements that increase the energy efficiency of the home – such things as insulation, weatherstripping, and in some cases safety related repairs or more general improvements.
+The Weatherization program finances improvements that increase the energy efficiency of the home – such as insulation, weatherstripping, and in some cases safety-related repairs and general improvements.

-All meals provided through our Meals on Wheels program are approved by a Maine registered dietitian.
-The food is prepared in USDA inspected kitchens through a local Maine company.
+All meals provided through Maine’s Meals on Wheels program are approved by a Maine-registered dietitian.
+The food is prepared in USDA-inspected kitchens through a local Maine company.
 Each meal is designed to meet one-third Federal Dietary Reference Intake (DRI) for a healthy and balanced diet.
 Meals are freshly prepared and ready to eat when convenient for participants.
-Our entrées generally feature a protein main dish, a side dish, and a vegetable.
-The meals are also served with a small of bread.
-Clients can also receive one quart of milk per week.
-We currently have several meal options available for those with dietary concerns: standard, low sodium, vegetarian, gluten-free, and pureed meals.
-If you have any additional dietary concerns, please contact us.
+Entrées generally feature a protein main dish, a side dish, vegetable, and side of bread.
+Clients can also receive a quart of milk per week.

-There is no income eligibility requirement for Meals on Wheels.
-We recommend a $3.50 per meal donation in order to keep the program going.
-However, donations of all sizes are welcome and no one will ever be turned away if unable to contribute at the selected rate.
+There is a recommended a $3.50 per meal donation in order to keep the Meals on Wheels program going.
+However, donations of all sizes are welcome and no one will ever be turned away if unable to contribute.

 You may qualify for our Meals on Wheels program if you are:

 - Age 60 or older